What is a HIPAA Business Associate?

 - Financial firms

-Even offshore organizations can be considered business associates if any of the information they receive, transmit, or maintain can be potentially used to identify a patient in the US.
+Even organizations located outside the United States can be considered business associates if any of the information they receive, transmit, or maintain can be potentially used to identify a patient in the US.

 Business Associate Agreement